velostudio/blog/revel-one-million-cubes.md

 - Fast database saves and loads
 - Responsive UI regardless of canvas complexity

 I'm still actively using Revel daily for project planning, technical diagrams, and interview preparation.
 The combination of DSL automation and AI generation opens up interesting possibilities.
-Imagine asking an AI to "draw the system design of Netflix" and having it generate a fully-interactive, editable architecture diagram with all the components, connections, and explanations.
+Imagine asking an AI to "draw the system design of Netflix-like distributed system" and having it generate a fully-interactive, editable architecture diagram with all the components, connections, and explanations.

 If you want to try the stress test yourself: